-Diving into the past: The Black divers searching for slave ship wrecks
+Diving into the past: The Black divers searching for slave shipwrecks

 "In essence, we're trying to tell the story of these vessels by literally lifting them from the sea floor."

-Roberts is currently recording a podcast recounting her experiences with DWP, connecting the wrecks to her own identity as an African American.
+Roberts is recording a podcast recounting her experiences with DWP, connecting the wrecks to her own identity as an African American.

 "One of the amazing things I think about this body of water is that it is the thing that connects us," she says.
 "It connects the African diaspora, which has been spread all over the place.